dataengineering-community/launchpad/Python/Task1.md

 - Log email delivery status per user

 ### 4. Logging & Monitoring
-- Log events to local files
+- Log events to files
   - Quote fetched
   - Email sent (to which user, when)
   - Failures and retry attempts